They Poured Fire on Us from the Sky

 They Poured Fire on Us From the Sky: The True Story of Three Lost Boys of Sudan (2005) is a book co-authored with Judy A. Bernstein.
-It's the autobiographical story of brothers Benson Deng and Alephonsion Deng, and their cousin Benjamin Ajak.
-It describes their ordeal during the Second Sudanese Civil War as they flee as refugees across Sudan, Ethiopia, and Kenya before they make it to a refugee camp in Kenya.
+It is the autobiographical story of brothers Benson Deng and Alephonsion Deng, and their cousin Benjamin Ajak.
+It describes their ordeal during the Second Sudanese Civil War as they flee as refugees across Sudan, Ethiopia, and Kenya before arriving at a refugee camp in Kenya.
 There they sign up to take part in the Lost Boys of Sudan program and resettle in America.